KevinCoronado/Proyectos-Ciberseguridad/README.md

 Projects in cibersecurity

-WayBackMachine - This project do searches in the WayNackMachine to find inforamtion, this can be use in OSINT operations
+WayBackMachine - This project do searches in the WayNackMachine to find inforamtion, this can be used in OSINT operations